 Pressure variations will affect the measurement.
+Higher pressure is more likely to produce condensation and thus erroneous readings or even damage the sensor.
 If the sample pressure needs to be reduced use a suitable pressure dropping device such as a stainless steel needle valve or pressure regulator with a stainless steel diaphragm or a flow control orifice.
 Make sure Joule-Thomson effects do not cool the gas below hydrocarbon and water dewpoints.